OkSProject/OkServer/README.md

 <br>

     make && sudo make install
-    okserver

-In place of a systemD service, you can run it in the background by adding an ampersand after the executable command:

     okserver &

+As simple as it is to install, you can stop it by running...

+    killall okserver

 ### `systemD`
 **(THIS FEATURE IS CURRENTLY BEING WORKED ON RIGHT NOW.
-IT DOESN'T WORK DUE TO THE LOG WRITING FEATURE.)**
+IT DOESN'T WORK.)**
+**It seems like the problem lies in how the symbolic link in /etc/systemd/ is trying to read the log writing feature.**
 <br>
 Before creating the systemD service, create a user named `okserver` that will run *OkS!*.